nest/nest-simulator/doc/htmldoc/neurons/neuron_types.rst

           .. tab-item:: General info
             :selected:

-            Model aspects of  the voltage dependent conductances, thereby produce dynamics, which mimic the upswing of a spike or whole spike wave form
+            Neurons with a soft threshold model aspects of the voltage dependent conductances that underlie the biophysics of spike generation.
+Models either produce dynamics, which mimic the upswing of a spike or the whole whole spike wave form

            .. dropdown:: Soft threshold